m-lm/taproot/README.md

 Taproot is a key-value store written in C++20 with minimal dependencies, supporting data persistence through append-only logs and LZ4-compressed binary snapshots with compaction for storage efficiency.
 It also supports client-server interfacing via TCP sockets by leveraging Asio, and emphasizes simplicity in setup, configuration, and workflow – all while being self-contained and easy to use.

-Taproot was developed to be a simple Redis-like clone for educational purposes with as few dependencies as possible.
-The impetus for this project was my growing interest in storage engines, data structures, and database management systems.

 -----

 ## Table of Contents